Graduate Admissions: Art

 - Sound-Based Work: Sound-based work should be submitted in AIFF or MP3 format.
 Each selection should be restricted to five minutes.
 Please note that each sound file is to be considered as one file within the 20-file requirement.

-- Other: For any work you may wish to submit that does not fall into the above categories, please contact the Academic Programs Administrator at (607) 255-6730.
+- Other: For any work you may wish to submit that does not fall into the above categories, please contact the AAP Office of Admissions at (607) 255-4376.

 - Applicants are notified of acceptance by telephone.
 This is followed by a written confirmation sent via U.S. mail.
-Notifications is usually received in late March or early April.
+Notifications are usually received in late March or early April.